COSC3020/isomorphism-connectivity-ross223/README.md

 Assume that graph A has 4 nodes a, b, c, d with edges between (a, b), (b, c), and (c, d).
-To be isomorphic to B, there must be a one-to-one and onto funtion such that each node in A can be mapped to exactly one node in B. Therefore, if we take grpah B to have 4 nodes e, f, g, h with edges between (e, f), (f, g), and (g, h), a bijection can be formed, as each node in A can be mapped to exactly one node in B with no nodes remaining.
+To be isomorphic to B, there must be a one-to-one and onto funtion such that each node in A can be mapped to exactly one node in B. Therefore, if we take graph B to have 4 nodes e, f, g, h with edges between (e, f), (f, g), and (g, h), a function mapping a to e, b to f, c to g, and d to h results in a bijection, as each node in A is mapped to exactly one node in B with no remaining nodes.

 Therefore, graphs A and B are isomorphic by the definition, and since they are both not completely connected, this means that two graphs to not have to be completely